NicholasStambaugh/nsgrip/README.md

 - **Text Search:** Search for a specific query within the content of files.

-- **Flexible Configuration:** Configure your search parameters using command-line arguments.

 - **Error Handling:** Graceful handling of errors to ensure a smooth user experience.

 - **Cross-Platform:** Works on Windows, macOS, and Linux.